digao-dalpiaz/Dam/README.md

 `MessageColor: TColor` = Define background color of message area on message dialog.

 `ButtonsColor: TColor` = Define background color of buttons area on message dialog.

+## TDam events

+`OnShowMessage(Sender: TObject; Msg: TDamMsg; var MsgText: String; var Handled: Boolean; var MsgResult: TDamMsgRes)` Fires before a Dam Message is displayed, allowing you to intercept messages and even bypass message display, by using Handled parameter.

+> Warning!
+If you bypass an Exception message, the component will not raise an exception, continuing the code execution (unless you create your own exception at event procedure).

 ## TDamMsg properties